MarkEdmondson1234/googleAuthR/README.md

 If you want to create a Shiny app just using your data, upload the app with your own `.httr-oauth`.

-If you want to make a multi-user Shiny app, where users login to their own Google account and the app works with their data, googleAuthR provides these functions to help make the Google login process as easy as possible:
+If you want to make a multi-user Shiny app, where users login to their own Google account and the app works with their data, googleAuthR provides these functions to help make the Google login process as easy as possible.

-* `loginOutput()` - creates the client side login button for users to authenticate with.
+As of 0.3.0 googleAuthR uses [Shiny Modules](http://shiny.rstudio.com/articles/modules.html).
+This means less code and the ability to have multiple login buttons on the same app.

-* `renderLogin()` - creates the server side login button for users to authenticate with.
+* `googleAuth` - creates the authentication token and login button styling
-* `reactiveAccessToken()` - creates the user's authentication token.
+* `googleAuthUI` - creates the server side login button for users to authenticate with.
 * `with_shiny()` - wraps your API functions so they can be passed the user's authentication token.

 #### Shiny authentication example

 ```
-## in global.R
+library(shiny)
 library(googleAuthR)
 options("googleAuthR.scopes.selected" = c("https://www.googleapis.com/auth/urlshortener"))

 shorten_url <- function(url){

   body = list(
     longUrl = url
   )